-Evaluation of the optimum software and hardware for asset recording in relation to flood management is in progress with investment in additional asset software licences, field data recording hardware and system training.
-Main River assets are recorded by the Environment Agency; however it is important that Halton's local system is compatible with the Environment Agency's National Flood and Coastal Defence Database (NFCDD) and its successor database.
+Halton's local system is a web-based, asset database containing asset data and other information hosted by JBA Ltd. It is compatible with neighbouring authorities and with the Environment Agency's National Flood and Coastal Defence Database (NFCDD) and its successor database.
 This contains details of Main River and Non-Main River and coastal flood risk assets, including current inspected condition.
 This data is continuously updated following review or inspection of assets.
 This information will be utilised in developing the Halton register, which will include main river assets (particularly where the Council is riparian land owner) for completeness in the efficient management of investigations.

 The Environment Agency has started a project called Creating Asset Management Capacity (CAMC) to replace NFCDD with an upgraded and improved database.